-Our Board of Directors currently has five directors, each of whom has been nominated to serve for an additional oneyear term.
+Our Board of Directors currently has five directors, all of whom have been nominated to serve for an additional oneyear term.
 If elected, each director standing for election shall serve until the next annual meeting of stockholders and until his or her successor shall have been duly elected and qualified.
-Except for Mr. Popielec, none of the individuals nominated for re-election to our Board, is or has been employed by a parent, subsidiary or other affiliate of the Company.
+Except for Mr. Manna, none of the individuals nominated for re-election to our Board, is or has been employed by a parent, subsidiary or other affiliate of the Company.
 The names of, and certain information with respect to, the persons nominated for election as directors are presented below.